cepylka/exoplanets-system-architecture-MT/README.md

 $ ./task-manager.sh
 ```

 At this stage you could visualise systems, and for that you would need data of solar system planets.
-The shell script you can run, `task-manager-charts.sh`, will load it from the folder `./data/solarsystem.pkl` and the interior curves data file `curves.txt` (Zeng et al, 2019).
+The shell script you can run, `task-manager-charts.sh`, will load it from the folder `./data/solarsystem.pkl` and the interior curves data file `curves.txt` [Zeng et al, 2019](#Zeng).

 ``` sh
 $ ./task-manager-charts.sh